 You just need a recipe.
 In this article, we will teach you how to make cold brew with cocoa almond milk foam at home using your Keurig® brewer.

-No. You can not make real cold brew with a Keurig® brewer.
+No. You can not make a real cold brew with a Keurig® brewer.
 To make genuine cold brew coffee grinds are steeped for at least 12 hours.
 Needless to say, the sixty seconds it takes to make a cup with a Keurig® coffee maker doesn’t cut it.
 You can make iced coffee instead.
 Iced coffee is strong coffee, prepared traditionally, and then chilled or served over ice.
 Keurig® brewers are champs at this.
 The differences are minimal.
-Cold brew does taste a bit smoother and contains more caffeine.
+Cold-brew does taste a bit smoother and contains more caffeine.
 But, we find iced coffee to be a perfectly suitable substitute.
 To make genuine cold brew coffee grinds are steeped for at least 12 hours.
 Needless to say, the sixty seconds it takes to make a cup with a Keurig® coffee maker doesn’t cut it.
 You can make iced coffee instead.

 You can make cold coffee with any Keurig® brewer.
 Simply, prepare a cup of dark roast coffee on the lowest water setting and serve over ice.